etalab/plan-ogp-2015-2017/en/climate/commitment-24.md

 ### Roadmap

-- **Bring together civil society’s representatives before each informal negotiating meeting** _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/194)]_
+- **Bring together civil society's representatives before each informal negotiating meeting** _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/194)]_
     - A [first meeting](http://www.developpement-durable.gouv.fr/Au-Bourget-pour-les-lyceens-c-est.html?var_mode=calcul) was organized before the informal session on climate negotiations on 6-8 May 2015, with civil society (French and international NGOs, representatives of unions at the UN…) in order to present the work and the state of progress of negotiations and take part in the discussion
     - New meetings will take place alongside the forthcoming negotiation sessions